 #5 Evenings around the fire

 Preparing yourself for a visit to Wadi Rum during winter is quite easy.
-Just make sure you bring different layers of clothes, a warm winter jacket, a hat and gloves.
-This way, you can adjust your wear to the changing weather conditions easily.
+Just make sure you bring different layers of clothes, a warm winter jacket, a hat, scarf, and gloves.
+This way, you can easily adjust your wear to the changing weather conditions.

 Are you ready for a winter vacation in Wadi Rum?
-Please feel free to look at our tours and book your favourite one now.
-We are here to make your winter tour one a beautiful one.
-One you will never forget!
+Have a look at our tours and book your favorite one.
+We are here to make your winter stay in Wadi Rum, a wonderful one.
+Together, we create desert memories for life!